Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Image Source: https://i.pinimg.com/

 If Alaska is a bit too cold for your taste, go down a little to the south, and you'll find Highway 101 in Oregon just as pleasing but with kinder weather.
 Running across the Oregon coast between the borders of California and Washington, Highway 101 offers amber beaches, mossy green forests, and the rocky coastlines in the north.
 Food lovers will also enjoy the numerous crab shacks, oyster bars, and fisherman's dives that offer distinct seafood delights of the Pacific Northwest.
+When stopping at these local gems, being mindful of truck stop dos and don'ts helps maintain good relations with the small coastal communities.

 Ideally, the best time to drive in Oregon is in the summer, as you're almost guaranteed sunny skies and more forgiving wind and rain.
-But if you're the type who likes solitude in your scenery, the early winter months offer less traffic from tourists but with still relatively mild weather.
+But if you're the type who likes solitude in your scenery, the early winter months offer less traffic from tourists, but with still relatively mild weather.

 Image Source: https://www.nps.gov/